 Stringsare considered to be less than the last recorded

 MAXvalue.
-This means Stitch won’t be able to detect these records and replicate them to your data warehouse.
+This means Stitch won’t be able to detect these records and replicate them.

-- You sync a table, using a field called
+- You set a table to replicate, using a field called

 Some data types may not auto-increment.
 Before using the field, you should verify the field’s data type and that it auto-increments.
 Otherwise, Stitch may have issues detecting new data.

 To determine if a field has more than one data type and is thus suitable to be used as a Replication Key, we recommend running the following queries.
 We’re using Mongo version 3.0+, so keep in mind that these queries may be different for your version.

 Run this query to count how many of a single data type there are in the table’s Replication Key field, replacing:

 nameOfCollectionwith the collection name,

 replicationKeyFieldwith the field name, and